fernandezfran/macchiato/docs/source/index.rst

 macchiato
 =========

-Data-driven nearest-neighbors models to predict physical measurements in silicon-based lithium-ion battery anodes.
+Data-driven nearest-neighbors models to predict physical experiments in silicon-based lithium-ion battery anodes.

 In order to improve certain aspects of the materials, it is necessary to have